mbrezu/scenic/README.md

 and then

-    (run-all-tests)
+    (run-auto-tests)

 to run all tests in sequence.
 See the definition of `run-all-tests` for the list of tests and how to run only one test.

+`run-auto-tests` runs all the tests without user intervention, checking that what happens during the test agrees with a predetermined scenario.

+To interactively run all the tests in sequence, use `run-all-tests`.

+To interactively run one test, use `test-scene`.
+For instance, `(test-scene (buttons))` will run a simple buttons test.

 # Other Notes

  1. Since Scenic is tightly linked to Cairo (it uses it for drawing in a lot of places), and only lightly coupled to SDL (it uses it to render the GUI and to get an event loop - see file `scenic.lisp`), it could be changed to use something else instead of SDL (maybe OpenGL and GLUT?) for rendering the GUI and processing events.
  2. Right now the code used to load image resources (see `scenic-resources.lisp`) hasn't been tested with standalone executables and probably requires modification.